emilianoyoung/ai/_posts/_archive/2019-12-04-the-ai-eye-aws-announce-new-sagemaker-capabilities-and-wipro-launching-advanced-cloud-soc-services-with-microsoft-azure-sentinel.md

 ---
 category: news
 title: "The AI Eye: AWS Announce New SageMaker Capabilities and Wipro Launching Advanced Cloud SOC Services with Microsoft Azure Sentinel"
-excerpt: "Today, with these launches, we are bringing these concepts to machine learning developers for the very first time.\" Wipro Limited (NYSE:WIT) is launching an advanced cloud Security Operations Centre (SOC) services using Microsoft (NasdaqGS:MSFT) Azure Sentinel.
-This will see Wipro provide \"managed cloud SOC services with built in Artificial ..."
+excerpt: "According to the press release, SageMaker Studio \"delivers greater automation, integration, debugging, and monitoring for the development and deployment of machine learning models\".
+Another new capability announced was SageMaker Autopilot, which \"allows developers to submit simple data in CSV files and have machine learning models automatically ..."
 publishedDateTime: 2019-12-04T17:39:00Z
 sourceUrl: https://www.marketwatch.com/press-release/the-ai-eye-aws-announce-new-sagemaker-capabilities-and-wipro-launching-advanced-cloud-soc-services-with-microsoft-azure-sentinel-2019-12-04
 type: article
 quality: 102
-heat: 142
+heat: -1
-published: true
+published: false

 provider:
   name: MarketWatch